zcash/zcash/doc/book/src/user/deprecation.md

 Deprecated Features
 ===================

-In order to support the continuous improvement of zcashd, features are periodically deprecated and removed when they have been superseded or are no longer useful.
+In order to support the continuous improvement of `zcashd`, features are periodically deprecated and removed when they have been superseded or are no longer useful.
 Deprecation follows a 3-stage process: